Chan Jian Xiang - Project Portfolio Page

 1) For the user’s task: This layer translates the previously (if any) saved data format into recognizable commands and loads these data as per how the app functions during runtime.

-2) For the module list: This layer conducts simple parsing of the text file containing all the modules and stores them creates individual items known as SingleModule
+2) For the module list: This layer conducts simple parsing of the text file containing all the modules and stores them creates individual items known as SingleModule before loading them into an ArrayList.

 During the saving phase: